rsdoiel/antenna/planet.md

 ---

-## Satchwell narrative on how wife died 'self-serving'
+## Satchwell story on how wife died 'farcical' - court

 date: 2025-05-23, from: RTÉ News

-Richard Satchwell's narrative about how his wife, Tina, died was implausible, self-serving and had more holes in it than a block of Swiss cheese the jury in his trial has been told.
+Richard Satchwell's narrative about how his wife Tina died was farcical, implausible, self-serving and had more holes in it than a block of Swiss cheese, the jury in his trial has been told.

 <br>